moorepants/eme150a/content/pages/project-one.rst

 Content Pages (three pages)
 ---------------------------

-- Introduction: Introduce the design and what you are you want us to learn about it.
+- Introduction: Introduce the five designs and what you are you want us to learn about it.
 - Detailed explanations and descriptions: Text, figures, tables, equations, etc that explain the design and address some, more or all of the issues listed above.
-- Conclusion: Summary of what you learned and maybe things you'd still like to learn about the design.
+- Conclusion: Summary of what you learned and maybe things you'd still like to learn about the designs.

 We strongly encourage you to use visual communication liberally in the report.
 Reports should contain a significant amount of visual information such as